mhchavez/SCMA-Notebook.io/_posts/2019-09-23-Working-in-Mothur.md

 ---
 layout: default
-name: Mothur
+title: Mothur
-date:2019-09-23
+date: 2019-09-23
 ---

-# WORKING IN MOTHUR
+# WORKING IN MOTHUR 1
 **OBJECTIVE** prepare and trim a small dataset provided in class using Mothur

-### PROCCESSING THE DATA: WORKING WITH MOTHUR
+## PROCCESSING THE DATA: WORKING WITH MOTHUR
 **1. Loading mothur**

         Bash$ load module mothur 1/42.3